Fundacio-i2CAT/phaul/README.md

 This code is licensed under the terms AGPLv3.
 Information about the license can be located at [link](https://www.gnu.org/licenses/agpl-3.0.html).
 If you find that this license doesn't fit with your requirements regarding the use, distribution or redistribution of our code for your specific work, please, don’t hesitate to contact the intellectual property managers in i2CAT at the following address: techtransfer@i2cat.net

-Also, in the following page you’ll find more information about the current commercialization status or other licensees: Enllaç a la pàgina web de l’asset (si existeix).